- Executive summary

 Dual-chamber handover & buffer sizing

-- Buffer sizing heuristic: 60 s of full thermal output.
+- Buffer sizing heuristic (for handover): 60 s of full thermal output.
 For 10 MW(th) demo heat, E = 600 MJ.
-With FLiBe (cp≈2.4 kJ/kg‑K) and ΔT=100 K → m ≈ 2.5 t (≈1.3 m³).
+With FLiBe (cp≈2.4 kJ/kg-K) and ΔT=100 K → m ≈ 2.5 t (≈1.3 m³).
 Scale linearly with thermal power.

 - Continuous pellet factory: stays at 5–10 Hz and feeds whichever chamber is live.